 Vanilla Sponge Cake

-Quick Tip: Prep your 9-inch by 13-inch cake pan with parchment paper, covering the sides and bottom, then spray with a flour based baking spray.
+Recipe Tip: Prep your 9-inch by 13-inch cake pan with parchment paper, covering the sides and bottom, then spray with a flour-based baking spray.
 Set to the side.
 I also recommend scalding the milk so it has some time to cool down slightly before adding it to the cake batter.

 Step 1.
 Whisk the dry ingredients together.
 This includes the cake flour, baking powder, and salt.
 Set to the side.

 Step 2.
-Beat the eggs and sugar together.
-For this part, you can use a hand or stand mixer.
-Beat the eggs first for one minute or until they are thick and frothy in appearance.
-Then add in the granulated sugar.
-Beat together at high speed for seven minutes until the mixture doubles in size, is creamy in texture, and is pale yellow in color.
+Beat the eggs for 1 minute, until thick and frothy.
+Then add in the sugar.
+Beat together at high speed for 7 minutes, until the mixture doubles in size, becomes creamy, and turns pale yellow.
+Add in extract, coconut oil, and scalded milk.

-Step 4.
-Sift in the dry ingredients.
-Gradually sift in the whisked dry ingredients in two to three parts, beating on low speed after each addition until just combined.
-Any remaining dry ingredient bits stuck to the bowl can be stirred in with a spatula.
+Step 3.
+Gradually sift in the dry ingredients in two to three parts.
+Beat on low speed after each addition until just combined.
 The vanilla sponge cake batter will be on the runny, thinner side.

-Quick Tip: Once the vanilla sponge cake batter has been transferred to the prepared cake pan, gently tap the pan on the counter three to four times to release any air bubbles.
+Step 4.
+Transfer the vanilla sponge cake batter to the prepared baking pan.
+Gently tap the pan on the counter three to four times to release any air bubbles.

 Butterscotch Buttercream Frosting

 Step 1.
 Melt the butterscotch chips.
-Microwave them for one minute at full power, stir, then heat again for one more minute.
-Stir again, then set to the side to cool slightly.
+Microwave for 1 minute at full power, stir, then heat again for 1 more minute.
+Stir again, then set aside to cool slightly.

-Step 2.
-Beat the butter, then add the remaining ingredients.
+Step 3.
+Add the remaining ingredients.
 This includes the powdered sugar, heavy cream, and salt.
 Sift the powdered sugar to avoid any clumps in your frosting.

 If you tried this Butterscotch Krimpet Sheet Cake Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know what you thought in the 📝 comments below.
 Thanks for visiting!